sanketnighot/fetch-token-holders-script-tezos/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-This script will fetch all token Holders on Tezos Mainnet with the amount of tokens they hold and create a CSV file of that data.
+This script will fetch all token Holders on Tezos Mainnet with their tokens and create a CSV file of that data.

 ## Authors